deepakkumardewani/sql-playground/README.md

 ## Optimization

-I used an external webpack plugin called 'VuetifyLoader' that is helpful in TreeShaking the unused components of the Vuetify framework.
-This helps in reducing the bundle size of the application which in turn decreases the load time.
+I used an external webpack plugin called **VuetifyLoader** that is helpful in **TreeShaking** the unused components of the Vuetify framework.
+This helps in reducing the bundle size of the application which in turn decreases the load time and increases performance.